What Happens During the Loss Plateau? Understanding Abrupt Learning in Transformers

 \paragraph{Model Architecture.} We use a 1-layer, 1-head Transformer with causal masking and linear attention.
 This simple architecture can already solve the MWS task to perfect accuracy.
 Formally, for a sequence of tokens $(s_1,\ldots,s_L)$, the Transformer output is, where ${\rm Embed}$ outputs sum of token and absolute positional embeddings $h_i \in \R^d$, and ${\rm Attn}$ denotes the causal-linear-Attention operation that combines tokens such that output at $i^{th}$ position is,

 ${\rm MLP}$ denotes the 2-layer neural net $h_i \mapsto W_2(\sigma(W_1 h_i))$ for $W_2\in \R^{d\times 4d}, W_1\in \R^{4d\times d},$ and $\sigma$ the GELU activation. ${\rm LM}$ is a linear layer that maps the hidden state $h_i\in \R^d$ to logits $v_i \in \R^{\abs{V}}$.
 Note that all linear maps above implicitly include a bias term, and we use pre-LayerNorm so that before the Attn, MLP, and LM, a LayerNorm operation is applied to the hidden states $h_i$.
 For generating sequences, we use greedy decoding i.e. output token is determined by the maximum logit over the vocabulary (please see \Cref{app:implement} for more implementation details).
-We use linear attention to avoid vanishing gradient issues from softmax attention being a contributing factor toward abrupt learning, which was argued in \cite{eureka}.
+We use linear attention to avoid small gradient issues from softmax function being a contributing factor toward abrupt learning, as argued in \cite{eureka}.
 We also show similar results on softmax attention, multi-layer / multi-head models, and models with varying $d$ in \Cref{app:model_hyperparam}.